rafaelNandes/rafaelNandes/README.md

 <b>About me:</b>

-- :heart_eyes: Passionate about programming, music and coffee
+- :heart_eyes: Passionate about programming, music and coffee;

-- 📚 I’m currently learning ReactJS and MVVM with Kotlin
+- :books: I’m currently learning ReactJS and MVVM with Kotlin;
 - :trophy: My goal is to build myself as a senior Android developer, share my knowledges and leave my professional legacy.

 <br>